 If you’re looking for an easy waffle recipe and to get collagen to try this.
 I’m not foodie, but I’ve been to enough diners to know I like a crisper versus soggy waffle.

 Coffee, however, is one that I do.
 I drink coffee almost every day.
 I like the taste.
-I’m also in the minority that drinks decaf after noon because I want to sleep.
+I’m also in the minority that drinks decaf afternoon because I want to sleep.
+Even though every day is “National Coffee Day” to me, having a day makes it more fun.

 There isn’t a lot of coffee I don’t like.
 My favorite way is to top with whipped cream.
 It gives a little bit of sugar, and the bottom is more creamy since the whipped cream eventually melts into the coffee.
-So it’s dark and bold at first, then more creamy and “dessert like” at the end.
+So it’s dark and bold at first, then more creamy and “dessert-like” at the end.
+For National Coffee Day, I’ll probably hit up a few spots including a diner.

-Want free coffee?
-Here are a few places celebrating the day.
+Want free coffee for National Coffee Day?
+Here are a few places celebrating National Coffee Day:

-Krispy Kreme: free 12-ounce cup of coffee and a free glazed doughnut
+Krispy Kreme: Krispy Kreme is celebrating National Coffee Day with a free 12-ounce cup of coffee and a free glazed doughnut

 Dunkin Donuts: Dunkin Donuts is celebrating National Coffee Day and being in business for 66 years.
 They priced a medium hot coffee for 66 cents on Thursday.

-Starbucks: Starbucks is not giving free coffee but will donate a coffee tree for every brewed cup of México Chiapas coffee you buy.
+Starbucks: Starbucks is not giving free coffee for National Coffee Day but will donate a coffee tree for every brewed cup of México Chiapas coffee you buy.
 Today’s cup can help a farmer’s future.

 Finally because who doesn’t like a little bit of history about the beverage they love?